 - Results and goal scorers will be posted online.

-- - A foul is commited that prevented a clear scoring opportunity.
+- A foul is committed that prevented a clear scoring opportunity.

 - Shootouts will take place after a tie during a playoff or tournament game.